Shao-Group/cmpsc465-fa20/assignment6/problem1/readme.md

 # Output

-One number in a line, the maximum netfork flow from s to t.
+One number in a line, value of the maximum netfork flow from s to t.

 Your code should write the output to standard output (e.g. using functions `print` in Python and `cout/printf` in C++).